Frequently Asked Questions

 Q: Is this a replacement for a septic tank or other onsite treatment?

-A: No, this is a collection and transportation device; it will not take the place of treatment.
-The sewage needs to be pumped to a sewer line or some form of treatment.
+A: No, the sewage needs to be pumped to a sewer line or some form of treatment.

-A: The grinder pump station receives all of the wastewater from the home (from toilets, sinks, dishwasher, washing machine, etc) via gravity and collects it in a tank, usually buried in the yard, or sometimes in the basement of a home.
+A: The grinder pump station receives all of the wastewater from the home (from toilets, sinks, dishwasher, washing machine, etc) via gravity and collects it in a tank.
 When wastewater in the tank reaches a certain level, the pump turns on automatically and pumps the wastewater to the sewer main.
 The pump will turn off automatically.

 A: With an outdoor unit buried in the ground, you will not hear it at all if you’re 10 or 15 feet away.
 If you’re standing on top of it, it sounds like your washing machine when it’s running — just a hum (69 dB at 6 feet).